Fall of History

 By Mike Bennighof, Ph.D.

-Two decades ago, as a very young Fulbright Scholar, I enrolled in a University of Vienna seminar hosted by the renowned Austrian military historian Manfried Rauchensteiner, titled “The Austro-Hungarian North-West Front during the Great War.”
+Long ago, as a very young Fulbright Scholar, I enrolled in a University of Vienna seminar hosted by the renowned Austrian military historian Manfried Rauchensteiner, titled “The Austro-Hungarian North-West Front during the Great War.”
 Rauchensteiner remains the foremost historian of the latter years of the Dual Monarchy, yet the subject of Austria-Hungary's war against Russia is one little covered in English and only somewhat more in German.

 The story of the North-West Front (from an Austro-Hungarian perspective that would be the campaign against the Russians in Galicia and southern Poland) remains a complex story that encapsulates the reasons for Austria-Hungary’s final military collapse.
 Most English-language histories quickly pass over the campaigns; a very recent book that supposedly covers it in more depth simply assigns every failure to some sort of deep-seated racial stupidity on the part of all Austrians, compounded by greed, lust and general laziness.